AWegnerGitHub/awegnergithub.github.io-content/2023_02_04_chatgpt_beats_coderbyte.md

 ## Easy - React Button Toggle

 While I've tried to be mostly random in my selection of assessments during these tests, I intentionally selected this react assessment because I don't know react.
-I've liked these types of assessment questions in the previous articles because I means I can't apply my experience to "nudge" ChatGPT toward a solution.
+I've liked these types of assessment questions in the previous articles because it means I can't apply my experience to "nudge" ChatGPT toward a solution.

 The challenge here is to toggle a button between "On" and "Off".
 You're presented with a very small amount of boiler plate code.